aineon/velvet-goldmine/TESTING.md

     - A generated list of 7 random products
     - Each cell contains product image, name and price
     - Each cell is a link to that product
     - Clicking on a cell redirects user to the *Product Detail* Page of that product
+    - Only visible on medium or larger devices

 #### **Add Product Page**:
 - Only accessible to superuser through the Product Management Link under the My Account icon in the header